horagong/CarND-MPC-Project/README.md

 delta: steering angle
 a: throttle
 ```
-So It has following update equations.
+So it has the following update equations.
 ```
 x1 = x0 + v0 * cos(psi0) * dt
 y1 = y0 + v0 * sin(psi0) * dt